Firekast-io/firekast-docs/source/includes/_sdk_streamer.md

 # SDK - Streamer

 <blockquote class="lang-specific javascript shell">
-<p class="lang-specific shell">Streams can be created using our mobile streaming SDKs.</p>
+<p class="lang-specific shell">Streams can be created using mobile SDKs.</p>
 <p class="lang-specific javascript">The javascript SDK currently only supports <a href="#watch-live-or-replay-as-vod">live and vod</a> content playback, not publishing.</p>
 </blockquote>

-The streamer is responsible for creating streams and actually sends frames and audio for live broadcasting.
+The streamer is responsible for creating streams and actually sends frames and audio for live streaming.

 ## Create Streams